top of page

 Historical Background

-2. The current church, called the Church of All Nations, or also called the Basilica of the Agony, was consecrated in 1924.
+7. The current church, the Church of All Nations, also known as the Basilica of the Agony, was consecrated in 1924.
+A diagram outside the church shows the history of this site.

 Places of Interest